-Although this table shows the Central Coast is somewhat in the middle of the State’s water-versus-population distribution, the region is considered arid for the most part.
+Although this table shows the Central Coast is somewhat in the middle of the state’s water-versus-population distribution, the region is considered arid for the most part.
 An exception is the Santa Cruz mountain area with its relatively high average precipitation.

-Total population of the region is estimated to be 1.22 million people.
-San Luis Obispo County continues to grow more rapidly than other large counties in the region.
-The population of San Luis Obispo County has doubled since 1970:
+Total population of the region is estimated to be more than 1.5 million people as of 2020:

 Central Coast Region Population